MoAmrAwny/CSE211s-Introduction-to-Embedded-Systems/README.md

 ### Features
 The GPS system performs the following tasks:

+ * Calculate the Total Distance Covered By the User From the Start Point till Reaching the Desired Location.
- 1.Calculate the Total Displacement From Start Point to the Desired Destination.
+ * Calculate the Total Displacement From Start Point to the Desired Destination.

- 2.Upon the Start the RED_LED turns ON
+ * Upon the Start the RED_LED turns ON

   .Then When SW2 Pressed BLUE_LED turns ON and the Program Starts to Read Coordinates From GPS and Send Them to Our Functions and Calculate the total Distance Covered